mapr-emea/qss-recsys-engine/README.md

 To build the application server JAR, first you need to create a link of the static files (UI) to a special directory so they can be served by the application server as static resources (HTML, CSS and JS).

+First, make sure you have Java build tools installed: Java JDK and Maven build tool.

+Download the YUM repository file:

+`wget http://repos.fedorapeople.org/repos/dchen/apache-maven/epel-apache-maven.repo -O /etc/yum.repos.d/epel-apache-maven.repo`

+Install it using yum command:

+`yum install apache-maven`

 Run the following command while in project root:

 `ln -s ../../../../recsys-ui/app recsys-api/src/main/resources/static`

-This will make sure the UI contents are available as static
+This will make sure the UI contents are available as static files in the webserver application (recsys-api).
+The recsys-api will serve both static files with Javascript and HTML content.
+Those will run in the browser and perform HTTP request through

-`mvn clean install`
+`cd recsys-api && mvn clean install`

 7. Run the application server